Dallas School District

 The Dallas School District operates four schools: Dallas High School, Dallas Middle School, Dallas Intermediate School, and Wycallis Primary Center.
 Dallas Elementary School, previously operating in tandem with what was once Wycallis Elementary, was closed and torn down in 2019.
-Prior to the start of the 2019-2020 school year, the district reconfigured its elementary grades, housing all kindergarten, first, and second grade students in the renamed Wycallis Primary Center, and all third, fourth, and fifth grade students in the newly constructed Dallas Intermediate School.
-Beginning in the 2021-2022 school year, Wycallis Primary Center transitioned to full-day kindergarten.
+Prior to the start of the 2019–2020 school year, the district reconfigured its elementary grades, housing all kindergarten, first, and second grade students in the renamed Wycallis Primary Center, and all third, fourth, and fifth grade students in the newly constructed Dallas Intermediate School.
+Beginning in the 2021–2022 school year, Wycallis Primary Center transitioned to full-day kindergarten.
 High school students may choose to attend the West Side Career and Technology Center for training in the construction and mechanical trades.
-For the 2014-15 school year, 35 resident students chose to enroll in public, cyber charter schools, rather than attend the district's schools.
+For the 2014–15 school year, 35 resident students chose to enroll in public, cyber charter schools, rather than attend the district's schools.
 The Luzerne Intermediate Unit IU18 provides the district with a wide variety of services like: specialized education for disabled students; state mandated training on recognizing and reporting child abuse; speech and visual disability services; criminal background check processing for prospective employees and professional development for staff and faculty.

+Boundary

+The district includes Dallas borough, as well as the following census-designated places: Misericordia University, Shavertown, and Trucksville.